 - The 1966 rally became famed for its controversial outcome when giant-killing Mini Coopers claimed the top three places before being disqualified for alleged infringements of headlight regulations.

 - Col de Turini.
-One of the sport’s iconic locations, where enormous crowds will gather to watch competitors cross the mountain summit in the La Bollene Vesubie - Moulinet test twice in the final leg.
-An incredible atmosphere, especially at night, and a ‘must-do’ for visitors.
+One of the sport’s iconic locations, where enormous crowds will gather to watch competitors cross the mountain summit in the La Bollene Vesubie - Sospel test in the final leg.
+An incredible atmosphere and a ‘must-do’ for visitors.